AutodeskGames/stingray-docs/source/stingray_help/using_entities/gameplay_interaction.md

 You can use Lua to access the components that you have assigned to an entity.
 Once you have the component instance, the API of the relevant component manager object provides functions to interact with that component.

 For example, the following function shows how to use the `TransformComponent` to get the world space position of an entity from its transform component.
-It also shows how to use the `DataComponent` manager API to set a new data value for a data  component.
+It also shows how to use the `DataComponent` manager API to set a new data value for a custom data component.

 ~~~{lua}
 function change_component_values(entity)